-Chicken is coaxed to tenderness in beer in this braised chicken with root vegetables.
-Simple to make, complex in taste, prepare for kudos.
+Chicken is coaxed to incredible taste and tenderness in this stew of sorts made healthful with root vegetables.
+Simple to make.
+Complex in taste.
+Unforgettable all around.

 If you thought steak could get no better than a gorgeous bone in rib eye seared to perfection, you need to try this Guinness pan sauce.